 Again, this one is down to personal preference and whether you already have your own furniture.
 Be careful not to fall into the trap of wrongly assuming that going unfurnished will mean you pay less.
-If money is your sole motivation for choosing unfurnished, make sure you check with your agent that this is the most cost effective option.
-Whichever option you go for, make sure it is crystal clear what state the home and furniture was in when you moved in and who is responsible for replacing or repairing it.
+If money is your sole motivation for choosing unfurnished, make sure you check with your agent that this is the most cost-effective option.
+Whichever option you go for, make sure it is crystal clear what state the home and furniture were in when you moved in and who is responsible for replacing or repairing it.

 Will I get my deposit back?